 For such patients, bone grafting in San Diego, CA, is a pre-requisite to dental implant surgery.
 Bone grafting involves building up the bone volume in order to have a stable base onto which the artificial tooth roots can be attached or implanted.

 Scripps Poway Dental Care is a leading, multi-specialty dental practice with many years of experience in providing personalized care for patients needing various dental treatments.
 Contact us today if you’re looking to get dental implants after tooth loss.
-Our dentist in San Diego, CA, will evaluate you to determine if bone grafting is necessary.
+Our dentist in Sorrento Valley, CA, will evaluate you to determine if bone grafting is necessary.

 Bone grafting isn’t limited to patients who require dental implants only.
 Our dentist near you may recommend bone grafting if you’re struggling with congenital jaw defects or traumatic injuries.